Iterable/iterable-web-sdk/README.md

 })();
 ```

-Settings a user by their email or ID will also cover you for endpoints that require an
+Setting a user by their email or ID will also cover you for endpoints that require an
 email or user ID in either the URL path or the query params.
 For example:

 ```ts